moj-analytical-services/dmet-cfe/investigations/git_long_living_branches/README.md

 - Feature based development ([GitFlow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow))

-- Developers create seperate, long lived branches for individual features.
+- Developers create separate, long lived branches for individual features.

 - Depending on complexity, feature branches can be active for days, weeks or months.

-- Once the feature is complete and throroughly tested, it can be merged back into the main branch.
+- Once the feature is complete and thoroughly tested, it can be merged back into the main branch.

 ![bg 20%](./images/git-logo.png)